nickreyntjens/raspberrypi_fast_steering_mirror/README.md

 Step files are available in this repo.
 The onshape model can be downloaded here:
 [onshape 3d model](https://cad.onshape.com/documents/42a994e21e26fad8b3460b75/w/7cf62af59e25260f99a73d94/e/b8c9f3caf367e97fbe915c99?renderMode=0&uiState=67f4ea855562354194014e0c)
+(*) hard to get working link, search for 'Budget FSM' in the onshape public models listing.

 The pivot point performs reliably even when fabricated using basic 3D-printed PLA.
 This design employs two servos with individual pulleys that pull on one end of the mirror, while a rubber band provides the opposing force.
 This configuration eliminates gear slack and maps the servo range to a very narrow span, delivering high resolution.
 Furthermore, thanks to the significant pulley reduction, the servos exert minimal force—extending their lifespan—and allow the rubber band to maintain high tension, resulting in a swift mirror response.